-U.S. to lift steel, aluminum duties on Canada and Mexico
+Trump Removes Steel, Aluminum Tariffs on Canada and Mexico

-The U.S. tariffs are expected to be lifted about 48 hours after an official announcement, which will likely be made as early as Friday.
-In return, Canada and Mexico will eliminate their retaliatory tariffs, the people said.
+“I’m pleased to announce that we’ve just reached an agreement with Canada and Mexico and will be selling our product into those countries without the imposition of tariffs or major tariffs,” Trump said at an event Friday.
+“Hopefully Congress will approve the USMCA quickly.”

-Prime Minister Justin Trudeau’s office said in a statement on Friday that he and President Donald Trump discussed the steel and aluminum tariffs and other issues by phone.
-Trudeau is traveling to Hamilton, the hub of Canada’s steel sector, for an announcement Friday, one person said.
+In a joint statement Friday, Canada said it will lift retaliatory duties on U.S. products as part of the deal, which will take effect within two days.
+Mexican Deputy Foreign Minister Jesus Seade, in a Twitter post, welcomed Trump’s removal of the duties.
+Both nations suggested it would open the way for their lawmakers to approve the new trade pact.

-The move would lift the 25% steel and 10% aluminum tariffs the U.S. placed on the two trading neighbors almost a year ago in the name of national security.
-The decision sparked retaliatory duties from Canada and Mexico on U.S. farming goods and other products, and left the potential that lawmakers in all three nations wouldn’t ratify the deal.
+The move will lift the 25% steel and 10% aluminum tariffs the U.S. placed on the two trading neighbors almost a year ago in the name of national security.
+The decision sparked tit-for-tat duties from Canada and Mexico on U.S. farming goods and other products, and became an obstacle for lawmakers in all three nations to ratifying the U.S.-Mexico-Canada Agreement.

-As part of the agreement to scrap the levies, the U.S. will be able to impose new tariffs on Canada and Mexico if they don’t do enough to prevent any surge of imports of the metals, people familiar with the matter said.
-The nations have also all agreed to ramp up efforts to trace where the metals have come from originally, to stop the diversion of shipments from other nations to dodge the tariffs.
+As part of the agreement, the U.S. will be able to re-impose the tariffs on metals imports if not enough is done to prevent any surge of metals imports beyond historical levels.
+The nations have also agreed to ramp up efforts to trace where the metals have come from originally, to stop the diversion of shipments from other nations to dodge tariffs.

 The enforcement system will aim to advantage primary steel and aluminum producers in the three-nation trading bloc to ensure that the metal is melted, poured or smelted regionally.